Halo-gravity traction device: Technique

 Afterward, the halo will be attached to a pulley system which is attached to the patient's bed, walker, or wheelchair.
 Spring-type pulleys are typically used as they allow for the patient to self-regulate the weight applied to the pulley, which improves the safety of the device.
 Spring-based HGT devices are also cheaper and easier to build than other methods of construction.
 It is common for patients to begin the procedure with 5-10 pounds of weight on the pulley system.
 Over the next few weeks, clinicians will add weight to the pulley, which will slowly straighten the patient's spine over time.
 Eventually, a weight greater than 50% of the patient's body weight may be achieved.
 Doctors will monitor the movements and strength and will take x-rays of the patient to track their progress.
 They will adjust the amount of weight on the pulley system based on the results.
 All patients will undergo cranial nerve testing during the procedure.
 After the spine has reached its optimal position, spinal fusion surgery will be performed on the patient.

-Whilst undergoing the procedure, patients are encouraged to remain as active as possible.
+While undergoing the procedure, patients are encouraged to remain as active as possible.
 Activities such as low-impact play, walking, or standing can all increase the benefits of halo-traction therapy.
 However, patients are limited to leaving the traction for only a short time span.
 They can leave for activities such as repositioning, changing clothes, daily medical care, showering, or using the toilet.
 Baby shampoo is required to be used for bathing purposes as other shampoos could contain chemicals that react negatively with the metal halo.
-Patients will be required to utilize a special bed for sleeping whilst in the traction.
+Patients will be required to utilize a special bed for sleeping while in the traction.
 After ending treatment the patient is required to avoid strenuous activities for a few months as their spine and muscles will still need to recover.
 Some patients may wear an orthopedic vest or a halo vest.